Universal composite boson formation in strongly interacting one-dimensional fermionic systems

 and they remain valid for any number of odd particles.

 In particular, the universal eigenproblem~(\ref{phi independent eigenproblem}) can be applied to a plain box with a flat bosonic single-particle state, $\phi_0(x)=1/\sqrt{L}$.
 In that case, function~(\ref{P bender}) expresses as $P(x,x')=|x-x'|/L$ and measures the relative distance.
 In a box of size $L$, OBDM~(\ref{obdm bender}) satisfies $\rho(L,0) = (-1)^{N-1}\rho(0,0)$ which corresponds to periodic (antiperiodic) boundary conditions for odd (even) $N$.
 Such a choice of boundary conditions is appropriate for forming closed shells in a fermionic gas.
 It can be verified, as shown in the Supplementary Material, that the exact eigenstates of the OBDM are given by plane waves $\chi_{k+}(x) = \sqrt{2/L}\cos(\K x)$ and $\chi_{k-}(x) = \sqrt{2/L}\sin(\K x)$ with allowed momenta, i.e. $\K = 0, \pm 2\pi/L, \pm 4\pi/L,\dots \pm2k\pi/L$ for odd $N$ and $\K = \pm\pi/L, \pm 3\pi/L,\dots\pm(2k-1)\pi/L$ for even $N$.
-The thermodynamic limit $N\to\infty$ is taken on a ring by increasing perimeter $L$ at a fixed density $n=N/L$.
+The thermodynamic limit $N\to\infty$ is taken on an untrapped system by increasing the periodicity length $L$ at a fixed density $n=N/L$.
 Quite interestingly, the thermodynamic OBDM can be evaluated explicitly and it exhibits an exponential form, $\rho_1(x,x') = n\exp(-2n|x-x'|)$~\cite{BenderErkerGranger2005}, in contrast to the typical power-law behavior found in compressible systems and predicted by the Luttinger liquid~\cite{Cazalilla_2004}.
 Its Fourier transform provides the momentum distribution $n(\K) = L/[1 + \left(\K/(2n)\right)^2]$ which has a Lorentzian shape.
-The relation between the eigenvalues and the momentum distribution on a ring, $\lambda_k = n(\K)/L$, allows for a concise approximation for the eigenvalues as
+The relation between the eigenvalues and the momentum distribution of the untrapped FTG, $\lambda_k = n(\K)/L$, allows for a concise approximation for the eigenvalues as